 Identification of differentially expressed circRNAs was performed by overlapping microarray analysis of human circRNAs (Arraystar, CA, USA) and microarray dataset (GSE67566) obtained from Gene Expression Omnibus (GEO) database.
-Nine circRNAs which were down regulated in IVDD were analyzed (Fig. 1A, B, C and D).
+Nine circRNAs down regulated in IVDD were analyzed (Fig. 1A, B, C and D).
 Quantitative real-time PCR (qRT-PCR) was used to confirm the down regulated circRNAs in the degenerative NP tissues from patients with IVDD and nondegenerative NP tissues from patients with Hirayama disease.
-It was found that hsa_circ_0051470 (circERCC2) was down regulated in IVDD (Fig. 1E).
-Further, circERCC2 was down regulated in IVDD by RNA fluorescence in situ hybridization (FISH) (Fig. 1F).
-The expression of circERCC2 was also detected in the rat’s NPCs cytoplasm (Fig. 1G).
+We found that hsa_circ_0051470 (circERCC2) was down regulated in IVDD (Fig. 1E).
+Furthermore, circERCC2 was down regulated in IVDD based on RNA fluorescence in situ hybridization (FISH) (Fig. 1F).
+The expression of circERCC2 was also detected in rat NPCs (Fig. 1G).
 The transfection of circERCC2 inhibited the rate of apoptosis of NPCs (Fig. 1H).
-Besides, western blot analysis showed that transfection of circERCC2 inhibited apoptosis and regulated mitophagy induced by tert-butyl hydroperoxide (TBHP) treatment in NPCs (Fig. 1I).
+In addition, Western blot analysis showed that circERCC2 inhibited apoptosis and regulated mitophagy induced by tert-butyl hydroperoxide (TBHP) treatment in NPCs (Fig. 1I).

-miR-182-5p was up regulated in IVDD and was involved in NPCs mitophagy and apoptosis.
+miR-182-5p was up regulated in IVDD and regulated NPCs mitophagy and apoptosis.

 A microarray dataset (GSE116762) was used to establish the differential expression of miRNAs.
 The expression of 531 miRNAs was increased in IVDD compared with the controls (the criteria of mean fold change >2.0 and P values <0.05) (Fig. 2A).
-Targets of circERCC2 were predicted by a circRNA online tool (http://circinteractome.nia.nih.gov/bin/circsearchTest)20.
-The 531 miRNAs were compiled with the predicted target miRNAs and miR-182-5p was selected as the candidate miRNAs (Fig. 2B).
-The binding sites of miR-182-5p to circERCC2 were validated via the dual-luciferase assay (Fig. 2C). qRT-PCR was used to conform the expression of miR-182-5p in NP tissues from patients with IVDD or hirayama disease (non-degenerative) (Fig. 2D).
+Targets of circERCC2 were predicted by circRNA online tool (http://circinteractome.nia.nih.gov/bin/circsearchTest)20.
+The 531 miRNAs were compiled with the predicted target miRNAs and miR-182-5p was selected as the candidate miRNA (Fig. 2B).
+The binding sites of miR-182-5p to circERCC2 were validated via the dual-luciferase assay (Fig. 2C). qRT-PCR conformed the expression of miR-182-5p in NP tissues from patients with IVDD or hirayama disease (non-degenerative) (Fig. 2D).
 Subcellular localization of circRNAs and miRNAs was used to determine their mode of action.
-FISH staining showed that circERCC2 and miR-182-5p were both located in the cytoplasm (Fig. 2E).
-Moreover, the expression of miR-182-5p was upregulated in IVDD in comparison with the control (Fig. 2F).
+FISH showed that circERCC2 and miR-182-5p were both located in the cytoplasm (Fig. 2E).
+Moreover, the expression of miR-182-5p was upregulated in IVDD compared to the control (Fig. 2F).
 The treatment of miR-182-5p-si inhibited apoptosis induced by TBHP in NPCs (Fig. 2G).
-Western blot analysis revealed that miR-182-5p-si attenuated the effect of TBHP treatment on apoptosis and mitophagy of NPCs (Fig. 2H).
+Moreover, miR-182-5p-si attenuated the effect of TBHP on apoptosis and mitophagy of NPCs (Fig. 2H).

 Identification of SIRT1 as a target of miR-182-5p and miR-182-5p/SIRT1 axis as a target of circERCC2